jakoch/php-hhvm/readme.md

 ### Notes on Build Failures

 ### make -jN
-Do not use make -j to build HHVM, because parallel jobs make the build fail.
+- I suggest to not use make -jN to build HHVM, because parallel jobs "tend to" make the build fail.
-On the other hand, building HHVM might exceed the allowed runtime for a build job on Travis-CI, which is limited to 50 minutes.
+- On the other hand, building HHVM might exceed the allowed runtime for a build job on Travis-CI, which is limited to 50 minutes.
+- To keep it under 50 minutes, we are building with "time ionice -c3 nice -n 19 make -j2".
+A build finishes in approximately 37 minutes.
+The result of "time" is  (time: real 36m14.618s - user	67m9.428s - sys	4m22.474s).
+The value "real" represents the actual elapsed time, while "user" and "sys" values represent CPU execution time.

 ### -- Performing Test LIBICONV_CONST - Failed